-A systematic review of the skills forecasts from 2019 has been undertaken to identify which priority skills areas are ranked most highly by IRCs.
+In light of this, a systematic review of the comprehensive Skills Forecasts released in 2019 has been undertaken, to identify which priority skills areas are ranked most highly by IRCs.

-Generic skills have been consistently ranked by all IRCs in the Skills Forecasts.
+Generic skills have been consistently ranked by all IRCs in their comprehensive Skills Forecasts.
 These have been used to determine the average ranking of priority skill areas across all Skills Forecasts.